-The last time we were in Sao Miguel, Bella was a cute little 9 year old girl, so my mental image of her was pretty much stuck at that point in time.
-So when we arrived, I was shocked to find a 15 year old young woman, all grown up, beautiful, and in high school.
-More intriguing was that her older sister Sofia (also beautiful) had given birth to a beautiful girl Matilda, who was already two years old.
-Both of them are lovely young women and I think knew a lot more English than they were letting on, but were just a little shy to speak it with us.
+The last time we were in Sao Miguel, Bella was a cute little 9-year-old girl, so my mental image of her was pretty much stuck at that point in time.
+When we arrived, I was shocked to find a 15-year-old young woman, all grown up, beautiful, and in high school.
+More intriguing was that her older sister Sofia (also beautiful) had given birth to a gorgeous little girl Matilda, who was already two years old.
+Both are lovely young women and I think knew a lot more English than they were letting on but were just a little shy to speak it with us.

 We first visited a nearby ceramics factory, which was cool in a “hanging out with grandma” kind of way, and we then went downtown to the natural history museum and ran into Tiago, who works there and is the boyfriend of Bella’s sister Sofia.
 He showed us around the museum, which was full of specimens of local fish, game and plants, and many international ones too, such as a Great White Shark and a Two Headed Sheep.
 He also had a small bird that had hair just like Donald Trump, which was currently the hottest exhibit in the gallery…or at least was getting the most laughs.